-This fresh, healthy rice noodle salad mixes crisp vegetables and herbs with a spicy, tangy-sweet almond butter and lime dressing.
+This fresh, healthy rice noodle salad is like a Vietnamese summer roll in a bowl — crisp vegetables, herbs and a spicy, tangy-sweet almond butter and lime dressing.

-Okay, so you’ve made (and maybe already broken) those resolutions.
+Okay, so you’ve made (and maybe already broken) those new year resolutions.

 No worries — today is a perfect opportunity to hit the reset button on your diet, if you’re feeling so inclined.

-Make this wholesome vegetarian noodle bowl, full of vibrant flavor and crisp, colorful ingredients.
+Make this wholesome summer roll noodle bowl, full of vibrant flavor and crisp, colorful ingredients.

 This salad is kind of like a deconstructed summer roll or Vietnamese spring roll, loaded with fresh cooling herbs and crunchy vegetables.